opencog/sensory/DesignNotes-I.md

 is not otherwise possible.
 So maybe we want to keep the current `Open` design.

-The claim is that `Open` returns a stream but in this exanple, we kind of want to return the object itself.
+The claim is that `Open` returns a stream, but in this example, we kind of want to return the object itself.

 The current `Write` documentation states: